Sunday, 22 April 2018

 St. MARY MAGDALENE CHURCH

-Bell tower imported from UK
+The Bell Tower and the Bell were imported from the UK

 CSI WESLEY CHURCH